 Finally, visitors will gain great benefit for their spiritual progress.
 Doing darshan in the Trimandir has the power to free sincere devotees from suffering and worries, and offer them access to Atma Gnan (Self Realization) and moksha (liberation from the cycle of birth and death).

 Building a non-sectarian temple is Param Pujya Dadashri's symbol of salvation.
 He dreamed of a time when 24 Trimandirs would be constructed.
-Today, His dream is in the process of materialization with eleven Trimandirs already completed and numerous such temples in India as well as in other countries in process.
+Today, His dream is in the process of materialization with majority Trimandirs already completed and numerous such temples in India as well as in other countries in process.